Bilingual evaluations and therapy

 Bilingual children may sometimes ‘mix up’ the two languages, using grammatical rules or words from one language when speaking in the other.
 This is considered a normal part of bilingual development.
 Additionally, children who speak a home language different from their academic language will frequently undergo a ‘silent period’ when they start school.
 This silent period may last several months, but is normal and should go away after the first year of school.

 Supporting all languages

 Research has shown that children demonstrate higher academic achievement and show significant cognitive advantages when their home language is supported.
 For many children, knowing two languages is also necessary to connect with family members and their community.

-At Children’s Hospitals and Clinics of Minnesota, one way we respect each person’s uniqueness is by providing services in any language your child speaks.
+At Children’s Minnesota, one way we respect each person’s uniqueness is by providing services in any language your child speaks.
 Speech-language pathologists collaborate with trained interpreters to complete speech-language evaluations and speech therapy sessions.
 Spanish-English bilingual speech therapists are also available at multiple Children’s sites.
 In 2014, Children’s reported over 82,000 interpretive services encounters, representing 61 different languages!

 When is a bilingual speech evaluation recommended?

 If a family is concerned about their child’s communication development, a consultation with a speech-language pathologist is recommended.
 If your child has difficulties with speech and/or language, and is exposed to more than one language, a bilingual evaluation is recommended.
 If the child lives in a Spanish-English bilingual household, an evaluation may be scheduled with a Spanish-English bilingual speech therapist.
 Otherwise, a professional interpreter will be scheduled to assist the speech-language pathologist in completing a valid and accurate assessment of your child’s communication skills.